 However, we also know that we can use this relationship to our benefit – we can make progress on both if we make progress on one or the other.
 Conservation efforts are key to the protection of biodiversity.
 The protection of nature through conservation of forests, and other means, is critical to all life on earth and the safeguarding of the future of the planet as we know it.

-This is as important as reducing emissions, some would argue that it is more cost effective and impactful in the long run.
-Research suggests that investing in nature could provide around 30% of the cost-effective mitigation that is needed by 2030 and will also provide a powerful defence against the impacts and long-term hazards of climate change.
+This is as important as reducing emissions, and some would argue that it is more cost effective and impactful in the long run.
+Research suggests that investing in nature could provide around 30% of the cost-effective mitigation that is needed by 2030, and will also provide a powerful defence against the impacts and long-term hazards of climate change.

 So, what does any of this have to do with elephants?

 As the largest terrestrial mammal alive today, elephants are a wide-ranging species, this means that they need large forest areas to exist safely and to thrive.
 Male Asian elephants need 800sq km of forest, which is equivalent to the city of New York or Bangalore.
 80% of Asian elephant ranges exist outside of designated protected forest areas, which are also home to indigenous communities with whom these animals need to coexist to survive.